umbraco/UmbracoDocs/umbraco-workflow/getting-started.md

 ### Configuration

 The Configuration sub-section provides an interface for configuring the content approval flow for the current node.
-It also displays any inherited or Document type approval flows applied to the current content node.
+It also displays any Inherited or Document type approval flows applied to the current content node.

 ![Configuration sub-section](images/Configuration-sub-section.png)